wasuratme96/Machine-Learning-DevOps-Engineering/Machine Learning Code in Production/Predict Customer Churn with Clean Code/README.md

 # Predict Customer Churn with Production Ready Code

 ## Project Description
-Main purpose of this project is to create machine learning model that can **predict credit card customers that are most likely to churn** with PEP8 and **software engineering best pratices** for implementing machine learning in production (modular, documented and tested)
+Main purpose of this project is to create machine learning model script that can **predict credit card customers that are most likely to churn** with PEP8 and **software engineering best pratices** for implementing machine learning in production (modular, documented and tested)

+All EDA and model development have been experimented  in **Jupyter Notebook** and convert into *.py* format for modularlization and testing purpose.

 ## Data
 This project use data from [kaggle](https://www.kaggle.com/sakshigoyal7/credit-card-customers) which contains data about customer infomations total 23 columns and 10,000 rows.